TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

-We will focus on one topic / principle per day, examining its reasoning, benefits, and its (differing and/or shared) implications for _proper research data/software management/development_ together with the learners.
+We will focus on one topic / principle per day, examining its reasoning, benefits, and its (differing and/or shared) implications for <em>proper research data/software management/development<em> together with the learners.
 We'll follow-up that theory-leaning examination with discussions and  live-coding sessions, using (Software & Data) Carpentry lesson materials to illustrate and practice a principle's implementation.